-Environment and Climate Change Canada, in consultation with the provinces and stakeholders, developed a Code of Practice (2015) that is useful for various industry sectors in guiding them in proper procedures for servicing or handling equipment in respect to the Regulation(s).
+Environment and Climate Change Canada, in consultation with the provinces and stakeholders developed a Code of Practice (2015) that is useful for various industry sectors in guiding them in proper procedures for servicing or handling equipment in respect to the regulation(s).
+A new version was released in 2015.
 The Code is supplementary to the Regulation in Manitoba, but many provinces refer to The Code as regulatory - in other words it forms part of their regulatory approach.